MicrosoftDocs/powerquery-docs/powerquery-docs/fuzzy-matching.md

 ---
-title: "How fuzzy matching works in Power Query"
+title: How fuzzy matching works in Power Query
 description: "How-to article on the fuzzy matching feature in Power Query and how to better take advantage of it."
-author: ptyx507
+author: ptyx507x

 ms.reviewer:
-ms.date: 4/14/2022
+ms.date: 7/30/2022
 ms.author: dougklo
 ---
 # How fuzzy matching works in Power Query